 As a back sleeper, you need the right amount of support for your neck and head when you sleep.
 That’s because back sleepers are more likely than other types of sleepers to experience acid reflux.
 By ensuring that your head is positioned above your esophagus and stomach, you can help reduce the chance of food and acid creeping back up your throat.

 There are two ways to get this lifting effect.
-The first is to purchase a firmer pillow with higher loft.
+The first is to purchase a firmer pillow with a higher loft.
 If you already have issues with acid reflux and heartburn—or experience sleep apnea or snoring—consider buying an adjustable power base to an provide more uniform support for your head and shoulders throughout the night.

 Find a pillow that contours to the curves of your neck and shoulders.

 When you sleep on your back, proper support of your neck and shoulders is paramount to maintaining healthy spinal alignment.
-Back sleepers need to pay special attention to the kind of pillow they are using since this position requires a extra support for the head.
+Back sleepers need to pay special attention to the kind of pillow they are using since this position requires extra support for the head.
 Most sleep experts recommend pillows made of a material with natural contouring properties, like memory foam or latex foam.
 The latter option is ultra-responsive to movement but still conforms to the shape of your head and neck.

 Opt for a firmer mattress with some pressure point relief.